 The Parzen window technique provides an effective way of taking into account the actual scores of the local maxima and reinforcing those local maxima that are close to each other.
 It provides very good robustness against occlusion and image noise, which in practice makes it the core of a photo-consistency measure that does not need explicit visibility computation.
-Figure 2 demonstrates the benefits of the Parzen filtering technique as opposed to simple averaging of correlation scores.
-For the example of figure 2 a Gaussian kernel has been used.
-In practice we discretise the 3D volume into voxels and we count the number of local
+Fig. 2 demonstrates the benefits of the Parzen filtering technique as opposed to simple averaging of correlation scores.
+For the example of Fig. 2, a Gaussian kernel has been used.
+In practice, we discretize the 3D volume into voxels and we count the number of local maxima that fall inside a voxel.
+This corresponds to using a rectangular kernel with width equal to the size of the voxel grid.